Nicolas-RENOIR/OopsNoHook/README.md

 # 📧 Phishing Email Detector (LSTM)

 ## 🌍 Overview
 This project is a Python-based application that detects phishing emails using a **Long Short-Term Memory (LSTM)** machine learning model.
-The application analyzes the email content and predicts whether the email is "Phishing" or "Legitimate" using TensorFlow.
+The application analyzes the email content and predicts whether the email is "Phishing" or "Legitimate" using **TensorFlow**.

 ## 🚀 Features
 - **LSTM Model:** Utilizes an advanced deep learning model for email classification.